-Condition: The anterior cruciate ligament (ACL) is the part of the knee that connects the thigh bone (femur) to the larger bone in the lower leg (tibia) and prevents instability of the knee with sports and occupational activities.
+Condition: The anterior cruciate ligament (ACL) is a soft tissue structure of the knee that connects the thigh bone (femur) to the larger bone in the lower leg (tibia) and prevents instability of the knee with sports and occupational activities.

 Background: ACL injuries are common among athletes.
-There are about 100,000 ACL injuries each year.
-They occur when the athlete suddenly stops, turns or makes cutting moves, or jumps and lands awkwardly.
+There are about 250,000 ACL injuries each year.
+They occur when the athlete suddenly stops, turns, makes cutting moves or jumps and lands awkwardly.

 Risk Factors: ACL injuries are 3 to 7 times more common in women than men.
-Differences in anatomy, muscles, nerves, hormones, and the environment may affect the risk of injuring the ACL.
+Differences in anatomy, muscle strength, hormonal status, and the environment of competition may affect the risk of injuring the ACL.
 Playing sports on artificial turf increases the risk of an ACL injury.
-Skiing also increases the risk of injuring the ACL.
+High risk sports for injury include basketball, soccer, football and skiing.

 History and Symptoms: Patients describe feeling a “pop” or that their knee is giving way.
-Swelling and pain usually follow.
-The athlete usually will not be able to continue with the activity.
+Pain and swelling occurs rapidly.
+The athlete usually is not able to continue with the activity.
 In people with repeated ACL injuries, there is often damage to other structures in the knee which results in the development of arthritis.

-Physical Exam: The patient usually exhibits significant knee swelling, limited motion and a positive Lachman test in which with the patient on her back, the doctor will hold the thigh and try to move the lower leg forward.
-If the leg can be moved it means the ACL is damaged.
+Physical Exam: The patient usually exhibits significant knee swelling, limited motion and a positive Lachman test in which with the patient on his/her back, the doctor will hold the thigh and try to move the lower leg forward.
+If the leg can be moved anteriorly it means the ACL is damaged.

-Rehab Management: Rehab will focus on protecting the knee from more damage by limiting activity, using braces and crutches in the early stages of treatment, and utilizing physical therapy to improve strength and stability.
-Surgery may be needed if the ACL needs to be rebuilt.
+Rehab Management: Management will focus on protecting the knee from more damage by limiting activity, using braces and crutches in the early stages of treatment, and utilizing physical therapy to regain full motion, strength and stability.
+Surgery may be needed following rehabilitation in young active individuals and competitive athletes